 You should do all of your development for the issue in this branch.

 Note: Do not combine fixes for multiple issues into one branch.
 Use a separate branch for each issue you’re working on.

 Make the changes to the code and tests, following the code conventions as you go.
 Once you have finished, commit the changes to your branch:

-Tag: Short description (fixes #1234) Longer description here if necessary
+tag: Short description of what you did Longer description here if necessary Fixes #1234

 The first line of the commit message (the summary) must have a specific format.
 This format is checked by our build tools.

 tag is one of the following: